 In the waning days of the war, allied troops actually used it as an air strip for a brief period of time.
 Today, it’s a parking lot for the nearby Nuremberg stadium (where the local football club, FC Nuremberg, plays its home matches).

 The Congress Hall

-On my most recent visit to the Congress Hall, the protective barricades have been removed and it is now possible to walk through the archway and onto what would have been the hall floor.
-I was able to spend 10 minutes absolutely alone in this space to ponder what it would have been like had the Germans completed it.
+On my most recent visit to the Congress Hall, the protective barricades around the open-air center had been removed and it is now possible to walk through the archway and onto what would have been the hall floor.
+I was able to spend 10 minutes absolutely alone in this space to ponder what it would have been like had the Germans actually completed it.

 The Documentation Center Nazi Party Rally Grounds

 While most of the Congress Hall is inaccessible, the city of Nuremberg opened a museum here in 2001 called the Documentation Center Nazi Party Rally Grounds (Dokumentationszentrum Reichsparteitagsgelände).
-While officially serving as the Nuremberg Nazi Party Rally Grounds Museum, this facility is actually much than that and serves as a broader center for study of the Nazi period.
+While officially serving as the official Nuremberg Nazi Party Rally Grounds Museum, this facility is actually much than that and serves as a broader center for study of the National Socialist period of German history.

 On my self-guided tour, the center was actually packed with school children from across Germany.
 Through an exhibit entitled “Fascination and Terror,” the museum strives to educate and put the hysteria of the times into a broader historical context.

 While the Documentation Center is surely a marvel of modern architecture (it is cut through and suspended within the structure of the Congress Hall), it left me wanting a lot more on the education front.
 Having been to many sites throughout Germany (such as the Dachau Concentration Camp or Buchenwald), I was actually pretty disappointed in the treatment here, finding it a bit superficial and brief.